Sean Rigg: Bath City

 On 6 February 2018, Rigg signed an 18-month contract with National League South part-time club Bath City, which would allow him the chance to work as a tattoo artist.
 He scored two goals in seven appearances in the second half of the 2017–18 campaign, helping Jerry Gill's "Romans" to a ninth-place finish.
 He scored six goals in 27 games in the 2018–19 season as Bath finished in the play-offs, but lost to Wealdstone at the quarter-final stage.
 Rigg announced his retirement from the game in May 2019.

 Style of play

 He preferred to play as a striker, though was also comfortable as a winger.

-Personal life
+Personal and later life

 In January 2011, Rigg began training to become a tattooist, and Port Vale teammate Lewis Haldane allowed him to practice his tattooing techniques on him.
 Later in the year his fiancée gave birth to a baby daughter.
+He opened a tattoo studio in Stroud in 2026.